Undline/UndChain/readme.md

 ---

-### Live
+### Live - Decentralized Real Time Streaming

-Live is UndChain’s dedicated decentralized audio/video streaming co-chain, built to deliver **low-latency**, **interactive streaming**, and enhanced accessibility while empowering creators to retain ownership and monetization of their content.
+The Live co-chain is UndChain’s dedicated decentralized audio/video streaming co-chain, built to deliver **low-latency**, **interactive streaming**, and enhanced accessibility while empowering creators to retain ownership and monetization of their content.
 Its modular design integrates directly into other co-chains like **Pages** and **Smack**, with advanced tools for user interaction, adaptive scaling, and intelligent AI integration through **Mimic**.

 #### Key Features

 1. **Decentralized Streaming with Low Latency**

     - Live targets **AV1 encoding**, a royalty-free, bandwidth-efficient codec, enabling smooth, low-latency streaming with minimal resource consumption.
-    - Designed for interactive experiences, Live powers **real-time events**, including live chat, reactions, and audience engagement.
+    - Designed for interactive experiences, Live powers **real-time events**, including live chat, reactions, and audience engagement (reactions or polling).
 2. **Dynamic Content Distribution**

     - Live leverages a **spread protocol** that dynamically scales streams based on **popularity** and **regional demand**, ensuring high-traffic content is delivered efficiently.